 (b) approved by the Board.

-130. Review of Act
+130. Review of Act in relation to Teacher Registration Amendment Act 2023

-(1) The Minister is to carry out a review of the operation and effectiveness of this Act as soon as is practicable after the expiration of 4 years from the commencement of this section, and in the course of that review the Minister is to consider and have regard to the following —
+(1) The Minister must review the operation and effectiveness of this Act, and prepare a report based on the review, as soon as practicable after the 4th anniversary of the day on which the Teacher Registration Amendment Act 2023 section 84 comes into operation.

+(2) The review must address the following —

-(a) the effectiveness of the operations of the Board;
+(a) the effectiveness of the scheme for the registration of teachers, including the categories of registration;

-(b) the need for the continuation of the functions of the Board;
+(b) the effectiveness of Part 5, including in relation to complaints and disciplinary processes;

 (c) any other matters that appear to the Minister to be relevant to the operation and effectiveness of this Act.

-(2) The Minister is to prepare a report based on the review made under subsection (1) and, as soon as is practicable after the preparation of the report, cause it to be laid before each House of Parliament.
+(3) The Minister must cause the report to be laid before each House of Parliament as soon as practicable after it is prepared, but not later than 12 months after the 4th anniversary.

+[Section 130 inserted: No. 3 of 2023 s.
+84.]

 Part 8 — Repeals and transitional matters

 Division 1 — Interpretation Act 1984 not affected